nico3333fr/CSP-useful/csp-wtf/explained.md

 __WTF:__ nothing like this on the website.

-__Answer:__ light be related to Google Analytics Opt-out Add-on: https://github.com/sj26/mailcatcher/issues/205
+__Answer:__ might be related to Google Analytics Opt-out Add-on: https://github.com/sj26/mailcatcher/issues/205

 ---------------------------------------
 # feedly.com